Developing an AZE Methodology for trees

 Conservation Prioritisation

-Developing a methodology to identify Alliance of Zero Extinction (AZE) tree species on a global scale
+Developing a methodology to identify Alliance for Zero Extinction (AZE) tree species on a global scale

 Project Goals

-The project aims to develop a methodology to identify tree species which meet the Alliance for Zero Extinction (AZE) principles.
-We aim to produce a methodology that is accessible, repeatable and updateable.
+The project developed a methodology to identify tree species which meet the Alliance for Zero Extinction (AZE) principles.
+We produced a methodology that is accessible, repeatable and updatable.

 Project Background